 The Chairman of the Town Council is also the Town Mayor, and he/she is elected by members of the Town Council at the Council Annual Meeting held each year in May.

 The Town Council is extremely active in response to all issues relating to Brigg, and its future as a thriving town and community.
-Full Council Meetings are usually held on the fourth Monday of every month, at 7.30pm in the ballroom of the Angel Suite The council also has a number of standing committees that meet at other times during the month.(see Schedule of Meeting dates).
+Full Council Meetings are usually held on the fourth Tuesday of every month, at 7.00pm via Zoom The council also has a number of standing committees that meet at other times during the month.(see Schedule of Meeting dates).

-For all meetings - the Agenda of Business to be Transacted is posted on the Town Council Notice board, located at the rear of The Angel Suite, during the week prior to the meeting.
+For all meetings - the Agenda of Business to be Transacted is posted on the Town Council Website.

 The Town Clerk and members of the Town Council are always willing to assist parishioners if it is within the power of the Town Council to do so.
 If, for any reason, they cannot help, they will often be able to re-direct you to the relevant organisation that can.
 Please do not hesitate to make use of your elected representatives.

 The Annual Town Public Meeting for Parishioners is held between 1st March - 1st June.
 This meeting is chaired by the Town Mayor, and provides the opportunity for parishioners to raise issues, and gain clarification on matters relating to the Town.

 In accordance with the General Data Protection Regulations which came into force 25 May 2018, the Council’s general Privacy Notice is attached below.